-El-machamer is the moroccan Tortilla Española or frittata.
-My mother’s el-machamar doesn’t really have sweet potatoes or spinach but then she never make it as a main dish as I often do.
+El-machamer is the Jewish Moroccan (Sephardic) version of Tortilla Española or frittata.
+My mother’s recipe doesn’t really have sweet potatoes or spinach, but then she never makes this dish for a main course like I often do.

 You can make with only potatoes or add vegetables like zucchini, leeks, peppers, carrots or kale – either mixed in, on top, in the middle, or on the bottom.